-- At least 5 years of experience in women's economic empowerment. - At least 3 years of relevant experience in Gender Responsive Procurement. - Previous experience working with Governments and facilitating high level workshops and events - Proven track record in conducting gender responsive research.
+- At least 3 years of experience in women's economic empowerment or gender responsive budgeting - Relevant experience in Gender Responsive Procurement. - Experience in the development of strategies and policy notes on behalf of a government, multilateral or civil society organizations. - Proven track record in conducting gender responsive research.